Pavand05/SCT_CS_1/README.md

-1️⃣ Image Pixel Cipher

-Description:
-A web-based tool to encrypt/decrypt images at the pixel level using HTML, CSS, and JavaScript.
-Supports operations like color inversion, pixel shuffling, channel swaps, and arithmetic transformations.

-Features:
-Add, multiply, XOR pixel values
-Invert colors
-Swap color channels (R↔G, R↔B, G↔B, rotate R→G→B)
-Shuffle pixels with a seeded random generator
-Swap random pixel pairs deterministically

-Export/import encryption parameters as JSON

-Run:
-Open image_pixel_cipher.html
- in a browser or run live server in any IDE.
+# Task 1 — Caesar Cipher

+**File:** caesar_cipher.html

+A simple web tool to encrypt and decrypt messages using the Caesar Cipher.
+Supports:

+- Encrypt & Decrypt with a chosen shift (0–25)
+- Brute-force decryption to try all shifts
+- Preserves non-alphabetic characters

+**How to use:**
+Open `caesar_cipher.html` in a browser, enter your message, select a shift, and click Encrypt/Decrypt or Brute Force.